Skip to main content

 bw_change_package

-Reassign an existing BW object to a different Development Class and record the change on a transport request, leaving the object inactive until reactivation.
+Reassign an existing SAP BW object to a new development class and record the change on a transport request.
+No activation or version change required.

 Instructions

 Assign an existing BW object to a different package (Development Class) and record the change on a transport request.
-Single write, no activation.
-Afterwards the object is inactive and must be re-activated with bw_activate (pass the same transport).
+Single write, no activation and no version change: this is a pure TADIR/transport assignment, so an active object stays active and no re-activation is required (verified for ADSO, TRFN, DTPA).
+Do not re-activate a TRFN afterwards — an activation with a stale lock can regenerate the AMDP method body.
 For object_type "RSDS" (DataSource) source_system is mandatory — the key is compound and the package change is verified by re-reading the DataSource.
 Verified for TRFN and RSDS; other TLOGO types use the same mechanism but are not trace-verified.

 Input Schema